psmiraglia/ctf/kevgir/002-jenkins.md

 ## Information gathering

 Jenkins exposes an endpoint (`/people` or `/asynchPeople`) where all the defined users are listed.
-In the target machine, the following users are defined
+In the target machine, users are

 *   admin (Jarvis)
 *   anonymous (anonymous)